Week Seven — Decolonization and the

 Our materials this week point us to a deeper understanding of how white supremacy is embedded in settler colonialism and what we must do to decolonize our ways of being.
 One cannot learn more about indigenous world views without being invited into a deeper relationship with Great Spirit and the animacy and wisdom of the natural world to guide us on our path.

 “The work of recovering and redefining spirituality is central to decolonization.”
-What are your spiritual practices?
+Do you have spiritual practices?
+What are they?
 How do your spiritual practices connect you to your justice work?
 How would you be different if you understood that Mother Earth radically loves you?
 What changes in consumption and behaviors can you make to reciprocate that love?
 Make note of your relationship with reciprocity and responsibilities versus rights.
 Practice your own version of The Thanksgiving Address this week and come prepared to report what you observe about yourself and your relationship to gratitude and spirit.

 Towards Decolonization and Settler Responsibility: Reflections on a Decade of Indigenous Solidarity Organizing by Liza Minno Bloom for CounterPunch